carlosp420/nymphalidae_diversification/MS.md

 of ages on the number of diversification splits inferred by the MEDUSA and Multi-MEDUSA approaches.
-We created a thousand sets of 1000 trees with increasinly better support for the topology by replacing each of the trees in the posterior distribution with our MCT.
+We created a thousand sets of 1000 trees with increasinly better support for the topology by replacing each of the trees in the posterior distribution with our MCC tree.
-We measured the degree of topology uncertainty for each set as the ratio of nodes with high posterior probability (> 0.95) on the MCT of each set of thousand trees.
+We measured the degree of topology uncertainty for each set as the ratio of nodes with high posterior probability (> 0.95) on the MCC tree of each set of thousand trees.
 We run Multi-MEDUSA on all the sets of trees, and counted the number of consistently recovered diversification splits inferred across more than 95% of the trees.